yoho369/crypto-perpetual-arbitrage/README.md

 #### 1. The Edge of Funding Normalization (Naive vs. OU Framework)
 Relying on raw price spreads (Naive Z-Score) exposes the strategy to deterministic funding drift and false-positive executions.
 By deploying the funding-normalized OU $s$-score at a $4.0\sigma$ conviction threshold, the engine systematically filters these traps.

 **Result:** For example, in the case of **BTC**, the OU framework slashed the Maximum Drawdown by nearly 60% and expanded the Gain-to-Pain ratio to 2.53, vastly outperforming the unadjusted naive baseline.
-Similar effects are obbserved among all tokens examined.
+Similar effects are observed among all tokens examined.

 #### 2. Tail-Risk Truncation via Microstructure Guards
-The backtest implies that some simple proxy for illiquidity and anomalies like aggreate bid-ask spread magnitudes in both exchanges can help filter toxic entries.
+The backtest implies that some simple proxy for illiquidity and anomalies like aggregate bid-ask spread magnitudes in both exchanges can help filter toxic entries.

 **Result:** For **KAITO**, a 10% guard prevented over 100 toxic entries, slashing the cumulative strategy loss from a -1,896 bps down to  -120 bps.

 #### 3. Out-of-Sample (OOS) Alpha Persistence
-To mitigate over-fitting, the strategy was subjected to a 2-month OSS test from 2026 data using simple calibrations derived from the 2025 training data.
+To mitigate over-fitting, the strategy was subjected to a 2-month OOS test from 2026 data using simple calibrations derived from the 2025 training data.

 **Result:** The alpha persisted on unseen data.
 For example, **AVAX** achieved a perfect win rate, while **BERA** captured over 336 bps of net yield with a 78.3% Win Rate.